 Ayoush specializes in devotional, contemplative, and other spiritual writing from the eleventh to thirteenth centuries.
 Her research has focused on emotion in English, Arabic, Anglo-Norman, Persian, and Latin texts in the twelfth and thirteenth centuries.
-She has particular interests in literature written for solitary contemplatives.
+She has particular interests in literature written for solitary contemplatives, and she is currently developing a project on the medieval moon.

 Cultivating the Heart: Feeling and Emotion in Twelfth- and Thirteenth-Century Religious Texts (Religion and Culture in the Middle Ages Series, Cardiff: University of Wales Press, 2015)

 ‘The Vagabond Mind: Depression and the Medieval Anchorite’, Journal of Medieval Monastic Studies 6 (2017), 141-68.